kristinemlarson/gnssrefl/docs/pages/quickLook.md

 # quickLook

+Note: this was updated June 6, 2023 to use a better way of picking rising and setting arcs.
+It also reflects the defaults in the code on that date.

 <CODE>quickLook</code> is meant to provide the user with a visual sense of the data
 at a given site.
 It has stored defaults that work for stations with reflectors that are lower than 8 meters or so.
 [You can change those defaults on the command line.](https://gnssrefl.readthedocs.io/en/latest/api/gnssrefl.quickLook_cl.html).
 When we made these plots, the default maximum RH was 6 meters.
 That is why the plots shown below end at 6 meters.